 What is Parkinson’s Disease?

-Do you recognize the person above?
+Do you recognise the man in the photos on this article?
 Yes, it is Michael J Fox.
 He has Parkinson’s disease.
-Parkinson’s is not an ‘old man’s disease’, many younger people are struck down with thgis neurological illness as well.
+Parkinson’s is not an ‘old man’s disease’, many younger people are struck down with this neurological illness as well.

 About 70 percent of people with Parkinson’s have a tremor.
 Tremors usually begin in one hand or arm and are more likely to occur when the part of the body affected is relaxed.
 They usually decrease or disappear when the affected part is being used and often become more noticeable when a person is anxious or excited.